S.U.N.Y. at Stonybrook: Stonybrook, NY 9/19/71: History

-The album includes performances from two shows at the Stony Brook University Gym on September 19, 1971, five weeks prior to the death of Duane Allman.
+The album includes performances from two shows at the Stony Brook Gym, on the campus of Stony Brook University, on September 19, 1971 – five weeks prior to the death of Duane Allman.
 An emergent research university situated roughly fifty-five miles east of Midtown Manhattan, Stony Brook was suffused with a countercultural elan throughout the era.
 Five Allman Brothers Band concerts at the university in the late 1960s and early 1970s have been documented; on one occasion, the group rehearsed at the Tabler Quad residence hall.

 The elder Allman's role as bandleader is multiply evident: the signed contract for the concert included in the album's packaging, he announces the songs, and barks orders at the sound crew, sometimes in mid-song.

 The Allman Brothers' website suggests the evening's stand-out performances were "Blue Sky", the only live version featuring Duane Allman that has been released by the band, and "Dreams", a showcase for his flatpicking and slide guitar skills.

 An advisory in the liner notes states, "The live mix evolved from the first song & continued to improve as the set progressed.
 Great care was taken to improve the sonic quality of the first few tracks to achieve a pleasing audio experience."